 Ultimate ‘Bougainvillea’ Care Guide: Tips & Propagation

-Bougainvillea is a genus of thorny ornamental vines, bushes, and trees belonging to the Nyctaginaceae family, native to South America.
-These plants are renowned for their vibrant bracts, which come in a variety of colors such as magenta, purple, red, orange, white, and yellow.
-The true flowers are small and generally white, surrounded by these colorful bracts.
+Bougainvillea is a genus of thorny ornamental vines, bushes, and trees from the Nyctaginaceae family, native to South America.
+Known for their vibrant bracts in colors like magenta, purple, red, orange, white, and yellow, these plants are popular for their ornamental value.
+The actual flowers are small and white, surrounded by the colorful bracts.
 Bougainvillea is a fast-growing, evergreen plant that can be trained to climb trellises, cover walls, or cascade from containers.

 Origin and Appearance

-Native to Brazil, Peru, and Argentina, Bougainvillea was first discovered by French botanist Philibert Commerçon in the 18th century.
-The plant is characterized by its woody stems, thorny branches, and vibrant flower-like bracts.
-It can grow as a vine, bush, or tree, depending on how it is pruned and trained.
+Originally from Brazil, Peru, and Argentina, Bougainvillea was first identified by French botanist Philibert Commerçon in the 18th century.
+The plant features woody stems, thorny branches, and its striking flower-like bracts.
+Depending on pruning and training, it can grow as a vine, bush, or tree.

 Growth Habits

-Bougainvillea can grow rapidly under optimal conditions, reaching heights of up to 30 feet as a vine.
-It thrives in warm climates and can be trained to grow in a variety of forms, including climbing, cascading, or as a standalone bush.
+Under optimal conditions, Bougainvillea can grow rapidly, reaching heights of up to 30 feet as a vine.
+It thrives in warm climates and can be shaped into various forms, including climbing, cascading, or as a standalone bush.

 Light Requirements